studio-larslo/Text-Exchange-Word-Reveal-and-Lettering-Animations-for-Gutenberg/README.md

 # Yours59 Animate Span Exchange

 A WordPress (Gutenberg only, 6.3++) plugin that adds animated span exchange functionality to your website.
+No new block, just a new RichTextToolbarButton.

 ## Description